Join us for the clinical mental health counseling spring open house webinar on April 26! Learn more and RSVP here.

 Master of Science Program

-Minimum Education: Bachelor’s degree (or foreign equivalent) or first professional degree.
+Minimum Education: Bachelor’s degree (or foreign equivalent).

 Technology Requirements: Since this is an online program, you must have access to a reliable computer, basic computer skills and a dependable connection to the Internet.

 - 1 quarter credit = .67 semester credits